araa47/jupiter-mcp/README.md

 ## 🎉 Ready to Trade!

-Your Jupiter Ultra MCP server is ready for Solana DeFi interactions! 🚀
+Your Jupiter MCP server is ready for Solana DeFi interactions! 🚀